astre471/astre471.github.io/_pages/launches.md

 🚀 The Final [-Go-] / [-NoGo-] Status will be shared on the groups.io mailing list and posted on this site the evening before the event, usually before 8 PM.

-## Email Group

-Join the [`groups.io/g/astre471`](https://groups.io/g/astre471) group by sending an email to [astre471+subscribe@groups.io](mailto:astre471+subscribe@groups.io).
-Instructions on how to join will be sent to your email.
-See [https://groups.io/g/astre471](https://groups.io/g/astre471) for details.
-There may be a delay in joining, as the group moderator must approve new members.

-Club activities (holiday luncheons, go/no go for launches, etc.) will be planned and discussed via `groups.io/astre471`.
-See also the
-[Posts]({{ site.baseurl }}/posts/) section on this website.